UjjwalSharma1244/Python/README.md

 a).
 Find Second largest elements in array with explanation

 b).
 Find Minimum distance between two elements in array using python with explanation

+c).
+Find majority elements in array in python